-To understand the dependencies, click on the error message near Customer Portal.
+To understand the dependencies, click on the error message in MyApp:

-In this example, LifeTime warns that deploying this version of Customer Portal will make the application misbehave in Quality Assurance.
-This happens because, Customer Portal is not compatible with the CRM Services application that is deployed on Quality Assurance.
+LifeTime is warning that deploying this version of MyApp will make the application misbehave in Quality.
+This happens because MyApp is using an action from module MyWebApp, which is not available in the MyWebApp version that is deployed to Quality.

 Resolve the Dependencies